khzg/LIST-MY-PROJECTS/README.md

 List of my projects you can use

+*Donation by buying $5 from my NFTs: https://tinyurl.com/opensea2023

 | name | description |
 | ------ | ------ |
 | [Delete all tweets](https://addons.mozilla.org/en-US/firefox/addon/delete-all-tweets/) | firefox addons |